-- Emphasize the planning and development of protected bikeways where appropriate.
-The facility selection process should begin by identifying opportunities to provide the most physical separation for bicyclists.
-Class I and Class IV Bikeway facilities are to be the primary considerations for the facility to maximize the benefit of horizontal separation whenever feasible.
-Consider revising the name to also represent micro-mobility, e-bikes, and e-scooters. - Consider the development of a reporting tool that shows the percentage of Complete Street targets met (e.g., SHOPP Complete Streets targets). - The next Plan update should include a 5-year implementation plan with funding to - Consider having the next Plan's performance goals align with the population health and physical activity goals established by the U.S. Surgeon General.
+- o If enforcement is discussed as part of the next full Plan update, it must be led with an equity-based lens. - General Comments for the Next Plan Update - o Consider revising the name to also represent micro-mobility, e-bikes, and e-scooters. - o Consider the development of a reporting tool that shows the percentage of Complete Street targets met (e.g., SHOPP Complete Streets targets). - o The next Plan update should include a 5-year implementation plan with funding to match. - o Consider having the next Plan's performance goals align with the population health and physical activity goals established by the U.S. Surgeon General.
 For example, by year X at least 50% of Californians achieve 150 minutes per week of moderate physical activity through active transportation (in 2010, only 7% of Californians met this goal).

-" 06 Appendices
+Appendices